lukiwieser/make-files-ascii/README.md

 ## Motivation

 Some filesystems do not support special characters.
-For example Kaggle does only support ASCII filenames and the Apostroph `'` is also not allowed.
+For example when uploading a dataset to *Kaggle*, only ASCII filenames are support, and the Apostrophe `'` is also not allowed.

-Therefore it can be usefull to replace such special charachters.
-Additionally there migth be files that reference these filenames somehow, thus renaming the content of a file could also make sense.
+Therefore it can be useful to replace such special charachters.
+Additionally there might be files that reference these filenames somehow, thus renaming the content of a file could also make sense.